Macron hosts talks on how to keep fighting jihadists in Sahel | Law-Order

 Macron hosts talks on how to keep fighting jihadists in Sahel

-Four European diplomatic sources told Reuters that an announcement on the withdrawal of French troops and European Takuba special forces from Mali would be made ahead of an EU-Africa summit in Brussels on Thursday.
+Four European diplomatic sources told Reuters that an announcement on the withdrawal of France's Barkhane operation and European Takuba special forces from Mali would be made ahead of a European Union-Africa summit in Brussels on Thursday.
 The decision follows a deterioration in French relations with Mali after its military junta reneged on a deal to organise elections in February, proposing to hold power until 2025.

-African and Western leaders meet in Paris later on Wednesday to start fleshing out plans for how to continue fighting Islamist militants in the Sahel region once France and its European partners begin pulling out of Mali.
-Four European diplomatic sources told Reuters that an announcement on the withdrawal of French troops and European Takuba special forces from Mali would be made ahead of an EU-Africa summit in Brussels on Thursday.
+African and Western leaders met in Paris on Wednesday night to start fleshing out plans for how to continue fighting Islamist militants in the Sahel region once France and its European partners begin pulling out of Mali.
+Four European diplomatic sources told Reuters that an announcement on the withdrawal of France's Barkhane operation and European Takuba special forces from Mali would be made ahead of a European Union-Africa summit in Brussels on Thursday.

 The decision follows a deterioration in French relations with Mali after its military junta reneged on a deal to organise elections in February, proposing to hold power until 2025.
 Mali has also accepted a deployment of Russian private military contractors, dismaying some European countries who say they are incompatible with their mission.